jeykigung/VIP5/README.md

 @inproceedings{geng2023vip5,
-  title={VIP5: Towards Multimodal Foundation Models for Recommendation}, author={Geng, Shijie and Tan, Juntao and Liu, Shuchang and Fu, Zuohui and Zhang, Yongfeng}, booktitle={Proceedings of the 2023 Conference on Empirical Methods in Natural Language Processing (EMNLP 2023)}, year={2023}
+  title={VIP5: Towards Multimodal Foundation Models for Recommendation}, author={Geng, Shijie and Tan, Juntao and Liu, Shuchang and Fu, Zuohui and Zhang, Yongfeng}, booktitle={Findings of the Association for Computational Linguistics: EMNLP 2023}, year={2023}
 }
 ```